 1. Know who your ideal target audience is

-- If possible, create unique user personas to truly identify who it is you are trying to target.
+- Try to create unique user personas to truly identify who it is you are trying to target.

 - If you already have user or buyer personas for your marketing efforts, use those.
 If not, now is the time to get those done and align your entire team.